peteroupc/html3dutil/doc/extras_evaluators.Hypotrochoid.md

 * `outerRadius` (Type: number)<br>Radius of the circle whose position is fixed.
 * `innerRadius` (Type: number)<br>Radius of the rolling circle.
 A hypocycloid results when distFromInnerCenter=innerRadius.
 * `distFromInnerCenter` (Type: number)<br>Distance from the center of the rolling circle to the drawing pen.
-* `rotationDegrees` (Type: number) (optional)<br>Starting angle of the curve from the positive X axis toward the positive Y axis, in degrees.
+* `rotationDegrees` (Type: number) (optional)<br>Starting angle of the curve from the positive x-axis toward the positive y-axis, in degrees.
 Default is 0.

 ### Methods

-* [arcLength](#extras_evaluators_Hypotrochoid_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given U coordinate of this curve.
+* [arcLength](#extras_evaluators_Hypotrochoid_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.
 * [endPoints](#extras_evaluators_Hypotrochoid_endPoints)<br>Gets the endpoints of this curve.
-* [evaluate](#extras_evaluators_Hypotrochoid_evaluate)<br>Finds the coordinates of a point on the curve from the given U coordinate.
+* [evaluate](#extras_evaluators_Hypotrochoid_evaluate)<br>Finds the coordinates of a point on the curve from the given u-coordinate.
 * [rose](#extras_evaluators_Hypotrochoid.rose)<br>Creates a curve evaluator object for a rose, a special form of hypotrochoid.
 * [scaleTo](#extras_evaluators_Hypotrochoid_scaleTo)<br>Creates a modified version of this curve so that it